ResearchObject/ro-crate-zenodo/docs/user_guide.md

 ## Run the code

-Run the `rocrate_zenodo` command in your terminal.
-Use the `-s` flag to upload to Zenodo sandbox, or omit it to upload to real Zenodo.
+To upload a crate to Zenodo sandbox:
 ```
 rocrate_zenodo -s demo/demo_crate
 ```
 Replace `demo/demo_crate` with the path to the RO-Crate directory you want to upload.
+The `-s` flag sets the destination to the Zenodo sandbox; you can omit `-s` to upload to real Zenodo.

 Once complete, you should see the draft record in your Zenodo dashboard.

-Further info:
+For further help and options, run:
 ```
 rocrate_zenodo --help
 ```

 ## Tips

 1. Set `givenName` and `familyName` on authors of the RO-Crate.
+This ensures that author names are formatted correctly in Zenodo.
-2. Use the SPDX URI for the top-level license, e.g. `https://spdx.org/licenses/CC-BY-NC-SA-4.0.html`
+2. Use the SPDX URI for the top-level license, e.g. `https://spdx.org/licenses/CC-BY-NC-SA-4.0.html`.
+Other URIs for licenses are not currently well supported.
-3. Check your upload carefully before publishing.
+3. Check your upload carefully in the Zenodo web interface before publishing.
+Not all metadata will be carried across from the RO-Crate, and some may be transferred incorrectly.
+Please [raise an issue](https://github.com/ResearchObject/ro-crate-uploader/issues/new) if you notice a discrepancy.